Single site is $18, this includes 1 vehicle. Extra vehicles are $18 each.

 Check Out time is 12:00 noon, Check In time is 2:00 pm

 - Garbage cans are for Food Waste Only, Pack it in - Pack it out.
-This means that you must pack out all your garbage except food waste and toiletries.
+This means that you must pack out all your garbage except food waste, toiletries and dog waste bags.
 These items only can be deposited in the bear proof garbage bin located near the Host site.

 - Be respectful of others, keep noise and generators to a minimum at ALL times.
 Let the sound of nature prevail.

-- All unpaid guests (visitors) must vacate before 9:30 pm
+- All unpaid guests (visitors) must vacate before 9:30 pm.
+Gates are locked at 10pm and will only be opened for emergencies and emergency vehicles (ambulance/police/fire)

 - Maximum Speed is 10 km/hr